captainichiban/nft-drop-starter-project/README.md

 ### Questions?
 Have some questions make sure you head over to your [buildspace Dashboard](https://app.buildspace.so/projects/CO77556be5-25e9-49dd-a799-91a2fc29520e) and link your Discord account so you can get access to helpful channels and your instructor!

+something something

+more stuff added. .come back soon for more awesome updates! more stuff added. .come back soon for more awesome updates! more stuff added. .come back soon for more awesome updates!